Table of contents

 Reduced costs and improved profit margins

-Minimising overstocking and avoiding shortages leads to reduced transport costs and increased profitability.
+Minimising overstocking and avoiding shortages leads to lower transportation costs and increased profitability.

 Increased customer satisfaction